Grant-ed/penguin_pi_ros2/README.md

 ```
 Before running ros in a new terminal, or after rebuilding any packages, ALWAYS remember to re-source with `source install/setup.bash`, or just `a` if you installed using the installation script.
 A quick command to run to check everything installed correctly:
 ```
-cd ~/penguin_pi_urdf/
-ros2 launch penguin_pi_urdf display.launch.py
+source ~/.bashrc # Only need to run this command if using the same shell as used in the install script cd ~/penguin_pi_urdf/ a ros2 launch penguin_pi_urdf display.launch.py
 ```